10 lessons I learned the hard way as a software engineer

 Action Item:

-Actively participate in team discussions and retrospectives—focus on being clear and concise.
+Be active in team discussions and retrospectives.
+Focus on being clear and concise.

 Action Item: